Economy of Singapore: International trade and investment

 Singapore's largely corruption-free government, skilled workforce, and advanced and efficient infrastructure have attracted investments from more than 3,000 multinational corporations (MNCs) from the United States, Japan, and Europe.
 Foreign firms are found in almost all sectors of the economy.
 MNCs account for more than two-thirds of manufacturing output and direct export sales, although certain services sectors remain dominated by government-linked corporations.

-The government also has encouraged firms to invest outside Singapore, with the country's total direct investments abroad reaching $39 billion by the end of 1998.
-The People's Republic of China was the top destination, accounting for 14% of total overseas investments, followed by Malaysia (10%), Hong Kong (9%), Indonesia (8%) and US (4%).
+The government also has encouraged firms to invest outside Singapore, with the country's total direct investments abroad (DIA) reaching S$1,636 billion by the end of 2024.
+Mainland China was the top investment destination, accounting for S$228 billion of total DIA, followed by India (121 billion), United Kingdom (110 billion), Netherlands (110 billion) and Indonesia (100 billion).
 The rapidly growing economy of India, especially the high technology sector, is becoming an expanding source of foreign investment for Singapore.

 The United States strives to improve bilateral trade with Singapore and has signed the US-Singapore Free Trade Agreement in 2003.
 Singapore corporate tax is 17 per cent.

 Singapore is the European Union's 14th largest trading partner.
 Singapore-EU trade is worth more than €50 billion euros a year.
 Singapore is also the EU's 5th largest trade in services partner and the EU's 6th destination for foreign direct investment.
 Over 10,000 EU companies have set up their hubs or offices in Singapore.

 In 2018, the EU and Singapore signed the EUSFTA, a free trade agreement which aims to boost and promote trade between Singapore and the EU.
 The agreement includes provisions on: